baslia/lstm_market/README.md

 - `--period` (default `5y`): history period passed to `yfinance` (e.g. `1y`, `2y`, `5y`).
 - `--seq_len` (default 20): number of past days used as input to the model.
 - `--epochs`, `--batch_size`: training hyperparams (used only when TensorFlow is available).
+- `--tune`: enable hyperparameter tuning for LSTM.
+- `--tune_trials`: number of tuning trials to run when `--tune` is used.
 - `--verbose`: enable DEBUG logging and create `models/<TICKER>/run.log`.

 What the script saves (models/<TICKER>/)